seekinginfiniteloop/PlainLicenses/docs/licenses/copyleft/mpl-2.0/index.md

 category: >
     copyleft
 license_description: >
     The MPL is a weak copyleft license.
-It requires you to share your source code when you distribute your software, but only for the files under the MPL.
-You can combine MPL software with software under other licenses and distribute the combined work under different terms.
+It requires you share your source code or materials when you distribute your work, but only for the parts under the MPL.
+You can combine and MPL work with works covered by other licenses and distribute the combined work under different terms.
 The MPL also includes a patent grant from contributors.
-The license is compatible with the GPL and LGPL, allowing you to relicense your MPL software under those licenses.
+The license is compatible with the GPL and LGPL, allowing you to relicense an MPL work under those licenses, which are stronger copyleft licenses.
 note: null
 permissions:
     - commercial-use